How to Use TypingBIRDS

 - Certificate History — every certificate you've earned, with the date and speed.

-- My Classes — every class you've joined, with a shortcut straight into that class's race.
+- My Classes — every class or game you're part of, with a shortcut straight into that class's race.

 Certificates